-The appeal process used in Gloucestershire follows strict national guidance.
+The appeals process used in Gloucestershire follows strict national guidelines.
 You will receive full information on the appeals process with the letter from Gloucestershire County Council.
-This will explain why your child has not been offered a place at your preferred school.
+This will explain, if this is the case, why your child has not been offered a place at your preferred school.